Celerway/metamorphosis/README.md

  * one is listening for observability events on the observability channel and updates the prom counters
  * one silly little one is just listening for SIGTERM and SIGINT

+### Todo: Tls against Kafka

+We don't need this ourselves, but PRs are welcome.
+Should be too hard. #goodfirsttask

 ### Todo: testing

 Testing will happen something like this.